 “Netflix has Oscar hopes for its Diana Nyad biopic.
 But the swimmer’s exaggerations cast a pall” (Los Angeles Times, 30 Aug 2023)

+The first is a puff piece that mentions Nyad’s detractors to give Nyad’s directors a chance to personally attack them, not to address their concerns.
 The second is not a puff piece and includes voices from both sides.

 Here’s what co-directors Jimmy Chin, Chai Vasarhelyi, and others say about Nyad’s critics: